garciart/ansible-qrg/README.md

 # A4P

-Source code repository for a4p code.
+Repository for a4p source code.

 Playbook order: